RobinaZv/UT_Library_Robotont_Robina-thesis-2025/README.md

 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```
+Using keyboard navigate through the area to generate a map.
 Save and serialize the map using the slam toolbox plugin under the name "map"

 ### Navigate using the generated map

 Sometimes the ports differ from the ones shown in the code.
-To ckeck this run
+To ckeck this run:
 ```
 ls /dev/tty*
 ```
 to show which device corresponds to which port.
-Then change the ports in hieght_adjuster_node.py and rfid_reader_node.py
+Then change the ports in hieght_adjuster_node.py and rfid_reader_node.py to the correct ports.

-or Disconnect everything and connect in the following order
+Another easier solution is to disconnect everything and connect in the following order
 1. lidar
 2. RFID reader
 3. Stepper motor